nsisodiya/chain-promise/README.md

 };
 ```

-But we want to execute these Promises one by one.
-We want to pass data from another like this
+And, We want to execute these Promises one by one.
+We want to pass data from one to another.

+This is simple task, can be done like this.

 ```js
 var D1 = {};